txt/sin21/docs/hw1.md

 ## Hw1

 Set up for coding.
 Your repo is your resume.
+Convince  me that  you are proud of your product.

 - Add [bling](#bling)
 - Add [the other things](#and-the-rest)